6 Steps for Creating a Content Marketing Plan

 Generate content ideas

-The next step is to spend some time generating content ideas.
+The next step is to spend some time doing research and generating content ideas.
 Start with some research.
-Look at your Analytics to find out the keywords and phrases that people are typing in Google to reach your site, check what people are typing in your search bar, look at your FAQs, use tools such as Google Ads Keyword Planner, check what your competitors are doing, ask your audiences on social media and brainstorm in your team.
+Look at your Analytics to find out the keywords and phrases that people are typing in Google to reach your site, check what people are typing in your search bar, look at your FAQs, use tools such as Google Ads Keyword Planner, check what your competitors are doing, ask your audiences on social media, do hashtag research and brainstorm in your team.
 All of this can help to form a bank of content ideas.

 Try to come up with ideas for all the different stages of the buyer’s journey, i.e. what content will help your business to be found online?
 What content would help move someone from the consideration stage to making a purchase?